AbdelRahmanAlTamimi/cvify/src/groq/prompt.md

 ## Important Guidelines

-- **Be Honest**: Only include information from the user's profile.
+- **Be Honest**: Only include information from the profile.
 Do not fabricate experiences or skills.
 - **Be Relevant**: Focus on experiences and skills that match the job requirements.
-- **Be Specific**: Use quantifiable achievements and specific technologies mentioned in both the job description and user profile.
+- **Be Specific**: Use quantifiable achievements and specific technologies mentioned in both the job description and profile.
 - **Be Concise**: Keep descriptions clear and impactful, typically 2-4 bullet points per experience.
 - **Use Action Verbs**: Start descriptions with strong action verbs (Developed, Implemented, Led, Optimized, etc.).
 - **Prioritize**: Put the most relevant experiences and skills first.
 - **Format Dates**: Use YYYY-MM format for all dates.
-- **Handle Missing Data**: If the user doesn't have certain sections (e.g., volunteering, activities, projects), return an empty array `[]` for those fields.
+- **Handle Missing Data**: If the profile doesn't have certain sections (e.g., volunteering, activities, projects), return an empty array `[]` for those fields.
 Never omit required fields from the JSON structure.
 - **Return ONLY JSON**: Your response must be valid JSON that can be parsed directly.
 Do not include any markdown formatting, code blocks, or explanatory text.

 ## Output